Loathe (band): Musical style

-Critics have categorised Loathe's music as metalcore, nu metal, shoegaze, progressive metal, post-metal, melodic hardcore, and alternative metal.
+Critics have categorised Loathe's music as metalcore, nu metal, nu metalcore, alternative metal, shoegaze, progressive metalcore, post-hardcore, post-metal, and progressive metal.
 In an interview with PopMatters, France categorised the band as a "nu-metal-y metalcore band", likening their sound to that of Code Orange and Vein.fm.
 This sentiment was echoed in an article by Distorted Sound Magazine, where the band were referred to as being part of the latest metalcore movement within the genre, along the likes of Code Orange and Ocean Grove.
 They have also been grouped by publications like NME and Hysteria magazine with similar bands such as Lotus Eater, Modern Error, Holding Absence and God Complex, noted as a new wave of bands within the genre.

 The band often uses the dynamic of clean and unclean vocals.
 While Bickerstaffe used to be the sole clean vocalist, France has increasingly done more clean vocals on recent songs.
 Metal Injection, upon reviewing the band's debut studio album The Cold Sun, also went on to call it borderline deathcore along with the band's experimental and progressive take on metalcore, but the likes of DistortedSoundMag.com, TheMonoloth.com and Kerrang! have all also used deathcore/death metal as a way to describe their music.
 The band have been praised by publications such as Metal Hammer and Metal Injection, for their use of electronics in their music, often delivered purely for atmosphere rather than the forefront of the band's music, and is often accredited as the band's experimental features, often going into industrial territory.

 Expanding on the band's metalcore sound further, others have also pointed out the band's incorporation of elements from other genres, one frequent point made is the band's use of djent elements in their music, typically regarding their guitar styles.
 In an article for Revolver magazine, they were described as making music ranging between "industrialized metallic hardcore that's as crushing as it comes, to shoegaze-inflected post-rock that soars and shimmers".
 Other elements the band has been found to incorporate in their style are nu metal, shoegaze, and progressive metal.
 The band has been recommended for listeners of such bands like Attila, Slipknot, Fit for an Autopsy, the Devil Wears Prada, Between the Buried and Me and Code Orange.

-The 2021 instrumental album the Things They Believe also showcases the bands ability to create atmospheric sounds and sonic soundscapes with their use of expressionist, experimental, and synth heavy sounds, which has been compared to the works of Trent Reznor & Atticus Ross, Vangelis, and soundtracks to David Lynch films, described as noir-like electronic-ambience.
+The 2021 instrumental album the Things They Believe also showcases the band's ability to create atmospheric sounds and sonic soundscapes with their use of expressionist, experimental, and synth heavy sounds, which has been compared to the works of Trent Reznor & Atticus Ross, Vangelis, and soundtracks to David Lynch films, described as noir-like electronic-ambience.